bradbell/xrst/sphinx/test_out/user_guide.rst

    to signify start and stop of the inclusion.
    This makes it easy to move things, like function prototypes, to different places in the documentation.
 #.
-Automatically generates labels for linking to a heading in any section.
+Automatically generates labels for linking to a heading in any page.
    These labels are designed with changing documentation in mind; e.g., in this documentation the text ``:ref:`heading_links@labels@discussion``